 - not full of big words and concepts

-I created the 5Rs Bible Study™ Method for my own kids, and now I want to help you introduce it to your kids too so they can know about God’s love!
+I created the 5Rs Bible Study™ Method for my own kids, and now I want to introduce it to you too!

 The 5Rs Bible Study™ Method consists of 5 steps: